-No one was injured in the fire at the Chateau Apartments, where a building was being built to connect to an already occupied building.
+No one was injured in the fire at the Chateau Apartments, where buildings were being constructed to connect to an already occupied building.

-Crews received the call about 6:30 a.m. and were able to arrive on scene four minutes later.
+Crews received the call about 6:30 a.m. and arrived on scene four minutes later.

-“By the time we were half way there, we saw smoke and flames everywhere,” said Capt.
+“By the time we were halfway there, we saw smoke and flames everywhere,” said Capt.
 Robert Johnson of the Minot Fire Department.
-Where and how the fire started is still unknown, said Johnson, who provided the $12 million damage estimate.
+Where and how the fire started was still unknown, said Johnson, who provided the $12 million damage estimate.

 Crews battled the flames in temperatures well below zero, which proved to be an added hazard.

 “The minute the water hits the ground, it’s going to freeze,” said Johnson, who added that one firefighter did slip and fall.